-Due to the current ongoing pandemic, businesses and personnel have been forced to shut down their operations.
-This includes the equipment that they use in these operations.
-A lot of this equipment runs on diesel fuel that is now going to sit idle for an undetermined amount of time.
-There is going to be a lot of diesel tanks that are going to remain full until that equipment is put back in service.
-By using the techniques discussed below, we will make sure your diesel fuel and equipment will be ready to go when you need it.
+Due to the pandemic, businesses and personnel had been forced to shut down their operations.
+This included the equipment that they use in these operations.
+A lot of this equipment runs on diesel fuel that was going to sit idle for an undetermined amount of time.
+There was a lot of diesel tanks that were going to remain full until that equipment is put back in service.
+By using the techniques discussed below, we were able make sure their diesel fuel and equipment was ready to go back into service when they need it.

 Storing Diesel Fuel and Diesel Engines can be a bit of a challenge.
 The government started mandating certain levels of renewable fuel sources be incorporated into fuels.
 In the case of on-road diesel fuel, this renewable fuel is referred to as biodiesel.
 Biodiesel comes mainly from Soybeans.
 Most states call for up to 10% be mixed in with regular diesel fuel and some states are even higher.

 Additionally, the government regulations mandated diesel fuel has lower levels of sulfur which is referred to as Ultra-Low Sulfur Diesel (ULSD).
 This combination creates a fuel that does not handle water well.
 For starters, the sulfur molecules helped disperse water in the fuel so it could be burned off.
 Now, without that, water is allowed to accumulate over time.